meredithspalmer/NatGeo-AI/EdgeImpulse.md

 To expand the amound of audio data used to train the model, Edge Impulse will chop the raw data up into many little samples. **Window size** tells Edge Impulse how long each sample should be in milliseconds.
 Here, set the window size to **1000 ms**, or one second.
 This should be long enough for the algorithm to determine whether the sound is a gunshot or background noises.

 To maximize the number of samples from each piece of raw data, windows can overlap. **Window increase** controls how long after the first window the subsequent window starts.
-Set this value to **100 ms**.
 While overlapping windows will contain similar data, each window is still a unique audio sample.
-Adjust this value to 300 ms.
+Adjust this value to **300 ms**.

 We'll leave the Frequency at the default for now.
 Ensure that the "Zero-pad data" button is checked.
 This prevents the models from disguarding samples that are smaller than the window size.
 Your screen should now look like this: